 If your reaction to these tweets is “No they aren’t!” then check yourself, because thats transphobia talking.
 If your reaction is “That’s not how biology works”, please, stay a while and listen.

 Let’s talk about biology, anatomy, and sex.
 I swear I had this essay already written before Indya’s tweets went viral.

+Here is what we know today.
 If you’ve seen Jurassic Park then you may remember this scene:

 The prenatal brain doesn’t really start to develop until between week 12 and 24.
 The cerebral cortex, the thin outer layer of the brain that contains most of what we think of as consciousness, grows substantially during those periods of time.
 Prior to that, the structure present is more like a scaffolding, the basic parts of the nervous system necessary for bodily function.
 The primary sulci (the wrinkles in the cerebral cortex that allow for more surface area) start to form at week 14, well after the genitals have developed.

 It has been confirmed multiple times via MRI studies that there are small but significant differences between cis male and cis female brains, differences which align with the gender identities of trans people in the study.
 Note, this does not mean that anyone with those differences will have that gender, because gender identity isn’t that simple, but it provides evidence that there is a clear difference in masculine and feminine brains.

 A change in the testosterone levels in the fetus after the 11th week can directly impact the masculinization of the cerebral cortex, as well as changes in other parts of the brain structure.
 This has been examined over and over again in studies of female assigned children with CAH (congenital adrenal hyperplasia) and CAIS (complete androgen insensitivity syndrome).